stevavoliajvar/stop_cloudflare/README_ethics.md

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/itsreallythatbad.jpg)
 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/telegram/c81238387627b4bfd3dcd60f56d41626.jpg)

-"_Don't support this company which is void of ethics_" -- [phyzonloop](https://twitter.com/phyzonloop)
+"_Don't support this company which is void of ethics_"

 "_Your company isn't trustworthy.
-You claim to enforce DMCA but have many lawsuits for not doing so._" -- [phyzonloop](https://twitter.com/phyzonloop)
+You claim to enforce DMCA but have many lawsuits for not doing so._"

+"_They only censor those who question their ethics._"  -- [phyzonloop](https://twitter.com/phyzonloop)

 ---